-Family Situation Maximum payment per fortnight No payment if your fortnightly rent is less than Maximum payment if your fortnightly rent is more than Single, no children \$119.40 \$106.20 \$265.40 Single, no children, sharer \$79.60 \$106.20 \$212.33 Couple, no children \$112.60 \$172.80 \$322.93 One of a couple who are separated due to illness, no children \$119.40 \$106.20 \$265.40 One of a couple who are temporarily separated, no children \$112.60 \$106.20 \$256.33
+Family Situation Maximum payment per fortnight if your Maximum payment if your fortnightly rent is more than Single, no children \$121.00 \$107.40 \$268.73 Single, no children, sharer \$80.67 \$107.40 \$214.96 Couple, no children \$113.80 \$174.80 \$326.53 One of a couple who are separated due to illness, no children \$121.00 \$107.40 \$268.73 One of a couple who are temporarily separated, no children \$113.80 \$107.40 \$259.13

-Includes respite care and partner in prison.

-- Rent Assistance for families with children is usually paid with Family Tax Benefit.
-See Family Tax Benefit for current rates. - Rent Assistance is not paid: - to people paying rent to a government housing authority, although in some situations sub-tenants may qualify for Rent Assistance - for residents of Australian Government funded nursing homes and hostels - to single Disability Support Pensioners aged under 21, without dependants, living with parents - to other single people aged under 25, living with parents. - Special rules apply to single sharers, people who pay board and lodging or live in a retirement village. - Rent Certificates are required to verify rent where a customer does not have a formal written tenancy agreement or is not named as a tenant on a formal written tenancy agreement. - Rent Assistance is paid as part of another payment.
-It may be reduced due to the income test rules applying to that primary payment. - Rent Assistance is subject to portability provisions where relevant.
+- \Includes respite care and partner in prison. - Rent Assistance for families with children is usually paid with Family Tax Benefit.
+See Family Tax Benefit for current rates. - Rent Assistance is not paid: - to people paying rent to a government housing authority, although in some situations sub-tenants may qualify for Rent Assistance - for residents of Australian Government funded nursing homes and hostels. - Special rules apply to single sharers, people who pay board and lodging or live in a retirement village. - Rent Certificates are required to verify rent where a customer does not have a formal written tenancy agreement or is not named as a tenant on a formal written tenancy agreement. - Rent Assistance is paid as part of another payment.
+It may be reduced due to the income test rules applying to that primary payment. - Rent Assistance may be paid for temporary absences overseas until the primary payment ceases, or for up to 26 weeks if the primary payment may be paid indefinitely.